kyhau/aws-notebook/KMS.md

 - EBS Volume is encrypted using a DataKey generated from a CMK.
 - Encrypted data key is stored with the volume.
 - Used by the **Hypervisor** to decrypt upon attaching to the EC2 instance.
-- IO, Snapshots, and Persisted data is encrypted.
+- IO, Snapshots, and Persisted data are encrypted.

 #### RDS
 - RDS utilizes EBS for its encryption.
 RDS instances are managed versions of EC2 instances, configured to act as a